 What Is Pradaxa?

-As with other anticoagulants, it is not uncommon for Pradaxa patients to experience bruising or bleeding due to minor cuts.
-Additionally, all patients using drugs like Pradaxa should notify dentists and doctors prior to medical or surgical procedures.
-If not treated carefully, bleeding complications can occur.
+Like other anticoagulants, some Pradaxa patients may experience bruising or bleeding due to minor cuts.
+Patients who are taking Pradaxa should notify doctors and dentists prior to surgical procedures to help avoid bleeding complications.

 - Stomach pain